 Discovering the towns and cities of Patagonia

-Most people visit Patagonia primarily for the nature, but the region also has some interesting urban centres to explore.
+Most people visit primarily for the nature, but the region also has some interesting urban centres to explore while backpacking in Patagonia.
 These are some of Patagonia’s most alluring towns and cities, each with its own special charm:

 • Ushuaia is the world’s southernmost city, under the mountains of Tierra Del Fuego.
 Check out our things to do in Ushuaia.